Family Boat Building

 - learn safe on-the-water practices

-In the spring of 2013 we are planning to build the Oyster River Cat, a 12' sailboat, at an estimated cost of $1,200 for everything needed but paint, oars, and life jackets.
+In the spring of 2014 we will build the Oyster River Cat, a 12' sailboat.
 A professionally made sail is included.
 The marine plywood hull has a 5' beam that easily carries two adults or even three in light wind.
 She is equally adept as a row boat for calm days at the lake.

 A day of sailing instruction in June at Mendums Pond in Barrington, N.H. is included in the price of the program.
 The instructors of the UNH Community Sailing Program will provide a morning of on-shore rigging, safety, and basic theory, followed by an afternoon of on-the-water practice in your new boat.

-Building will take place on May 17, 18, and 19 at the UNH Kingman Farm in Madbury, N.H.
+Building will take place on May 16, 17 and 18, at the UNH Kingman Farm in Madbury, N.H.
 Each family must include at least one child age 12 or older.
-There is a mandatory introductory session Thursday evening, May 16.
+There is a mandatory introductory session Thursday evening, May 15.
 Extended families or single parents are encouraged to apply.
-Applications are due by April 15, 2013.
-If you would like more information or want to be considered as a participant, please call Mark Wiley at the Marine Docent office, 603.862.6702, (email@example.com) or call the program director Ray Belles, 603.868.7180, (ORFARM@comcast.net)
+Applications are due by March 30, 2014.
+The cost of the program is $1,500 to cover the expense of materials.
+If you would like more information or want to be considered as a participant, please contact Mark Wiley at the Marine Docent office, 603.862.6702, or program director Andrea Williams.